apurvabhandari/Kubernetes/exam_prep/CKA.md

 - For kubernetes cluster installation of master and worker nodes - Do not go for KTHW (Kubernetes The Hard Way).
 It is clearly mentioned that install clusters with kubeadm only.
 So be handy only with kubeadm and kubeadm flags and options.
 - Before the exam please just ask the experienced one who appeared for the exam recently.
 - I found that bash autocompletion for commands were missing for both root and non-root terminal.
 Refer [This](https://kubernetes.io/docs/reference/kubectl/cheatsheet/#bash)<br>
 - For copy and paste the blogs from docs you do not have a limit for copying and pasting that number of lines.
-Here to copy paste faster, use keyboard shortcuts copy - `control+ insert` for paste - `shift + insert` keep this handy.
+Here to copy paste faster, use keyboard shortcuts copy - `control + insert` for paste - `shift + insert` keep this handy.
+- If you are heavy linux user please avoid `control + w` this will close your browser session.
+Only one exam tab and one more tab is allowed to open in browser.
 - Before appearing for the exam you should have a basic understanding of Linux and it's compulsory. i.e. `vi/vim`, `cat`, `sudo`, `sudo su -`, `ssh`, `nslookup`, `ping`, `telnet`, `scp`, `mkdir`, `touch`, `awk`, `grep`, `find` or redirection of output into a file, maybe file permission, access denied.
 - This is an actual hands-on practical exam.
 So please do not ask for dumps or questions that appear in the exam.
 - Now let's start with actual exam preparation